|Alma Mater:||Mississippi State University|

 However, the conference season proved to be a tough go with A-State starting out 5-15 in SBC play before rallying to earn the eighth and final seed in the conference tournament by winning seven of its final nine league games.
 The Red Wolves also had to deal with terrible weather throughout the season as the team had 26 of its 57 games altered in some form or fashion by inclement weather.

-Zach George became the team's first All-American in the Raffo era in 2015 and first since Josh Yates in 2007.
+Zach George became the team's first All-American position player, and second player overall, in the Raffo era in 2015 and first position player since Josh Yates in 2007.
 George led the nation in on-base percentage at .548 and led the conference in batting average (.399), hits (81), walks (52), and doubles (22) to earn ABCA and Louisville Slugger Third-Team All-American honors.
 He was also a finalist for the Gregg Olson Breakout Player of the Year award.

 The Red Wolves experienced a number of “firsts” in 2014 as the program went to its fifth straight Sun Belt Conference tournament and won at least two games in the postseason for the fifth straight season.
 Raffo guided his squad to a 32-27 overall record and an 18-12 mark in league play, earning the No. 3 seed in the SBC Tournament and advanced to the semifinals for the second straight season.